Why Children Need Recess

 Catherine L. Ramstetter, told Healthline that when children don’t get the recess time they need, “they’re more prone to falling off-task, becoming fidgety, daydreaming, producing loud outbursts, and struggling with boredom, fatigue, and physical discomfort.”

 Schools that take away recess time as a punishment don’t fare well, either.
 Children who have an academic break actually behave better in class than children who don’t, a study from the Journal of Educational Research found.
-So, if schools want children to improve their behavior, they are better off giving children time to destress and learn social-emotional skills through free play.
+So, if schools want children to improve their behavior, they are better off giving children time to destress and learn life skills through free play.

-Impact on Social-Emotional Health
+Impact on Overall Health

 “Not all recess is created equal,” Massey said.
 “I’ve been on playgrounds where the kids go outside, and it’s a parking lot with high fences, no play structure, no balls, no jump-ropes, no chalk — they’re literally outside, and there’s nothing to do.”

 A quality recess experience means children have plenty of games to choose from, and they know how to play them.
 When children spend their recess playing and not arguing over game rules, then playtime increases their overall health.

 Recess offers students the perfect opportunity to practice life skills, Hanscom said.
 While educators can teach conflict resolution and self-management in class, Hanscom said children learn best in real-life scenarios.
 When engaged in free play, children quickly learn to share and work together.

 Children need recess, and schools benefit from giving it to them.

 Give PK-6 students SEL skills to practice during recess using Studies Weekly Well-Being.

 Why is it important for school boards and superintendents to get along?
 Richard Goodman said it best in his book, Getting There from Here: “Strong,